Advance your nursing career with an RN to BSN online program

 RN to BSN programs are usually one or two years in length.
 Many are available either through online programs or healthcare facilities, allowing nurses to continue their careers while completing their advanced studies.

-The RN to BSN program includes an in-depth study of science and nursing, but also includes coursework to enhance a nurse’s professional development, including studies in social issues, culture, and economics.
-The coursework in a RN to BSN program helps to expand a nurse’s understanding of the healthcare profession and patient care.
+The top RN to BSN programs not only delve deeper into science and nursing, but help RNs develop even more skills that will better prepare them for career advancement.
+RN to BS online programs include coursework to enhance a nurse’s professional development, including studies in social issues, culture, and economics.
+The coursework in an RN to BSN program helps to expand a nurse’s understanding of the healthcare profession and patient care.

-Studies show that when registered nurses hold a BSN there are significant improvements in patient safety, lower mortality rates, and enhancements to overall patient care.
+Studies show that when registered nurses make the RN to BSN transition, there are significant improvements in patient safety, lower mortality rates, and enhancements to overall patient care.
 As a result, more hospitals and other healthcare facilities are making the BSN a required degree as they hire new staff.

 Because of their advanced coursework, BSN nurses also have strong communication, analytical, leadership, and problem-solving skills.

-Clinical work is not required to receive your BSN.
-However, many employers and graduate programs look favorably on programs that included clinical hours as part of the degree.
+Clinical work is not required to complete an online RN to BSN program.
+However, many employers and graduate programs look favorably on programs that included clinical hours as part of the online BSN program.
 Clinical hours will enhance your own skills and professional development.

 - You receive hands-on experience that supplements the theoretical coursework.